 The images are available for download and released under Creative Commons Attribution 3.0 NZ.

-HBRC makes data available to developers, consultants, academics and researchers.
-Care needs to be taken when using this data as it may have been obtained for specific purposes and be unsuitable for, or of limited use for other purposes.
-HBRC is working to provide additional metadata to improve data interpretation, but this is an ongoing project and will take time to complete.
+the Regional Council makes data available to developers, consultants, academics and researchers.
+Care needs to be taken when using this data as it may have been obtained for specific purposes and be unsuitable for, or of limited use for other purposes. the Regional Council is working to provide additional metadata to improve data interpretation, but this is an ongoing project and will take time to complete.

 We will develop a FAQ to add information for users.
 If you have any questions please email us here.